Suggest a Songfact / Artistfact

 In 2004, Paul McCartney did an interview with the Daily Mirror newspaper where he explained that drugs influenced many of The Beatles' songs.
 He singled this one out as being about acid (LSD), but also said that people often overestimate the influence of drugs on their music.

-The line "She's a big teaser" was written as "She's a prick teaser."
+The line "She's a big teaser" was written as "She's a prick teaser," but the group new that wouldn't fly.

-Lennon: "Day trippers are people who go on a day trip, right?
+Lennon: "Day Trippers are people who go on a day trip, right?
 Usually on a ferryboat or something.
 But the song was kind of - you're just a weekend hippie.
-Get it?" (thanks, Bertrand - Paris, France)
+Get it?"

-A short promotional film of The Beatles lip-synching to this song was made for the TV special The Music Of Lennon and McCartney, which first aired December 17, 1965 in the UK.
-It was one of the first music videos. (thanks, Bertrand - Paris, France)
+A short promotional film of The Beatles lip-synching to this song was made for the TV special The Music Of Lennon and McCartney

 Jimi Hendrix sometimes covered this at his concerts.